CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Superproduct systems and left dilations

 The proof of isometricity (and associativity) goes exactly as in the proof of Theorem \ref{E-supPSthm}, replacing $x_s\in\sE_s$ (and $x_r\in\sE_r$) with general $x\in\sE$.

 \bemp[Question.]
 Are the $v_t$ adjointable (implying that also $\sE^\podot$ would be adjointable)?
 Equivalently, is $v_t(\sE\odot\sE_t)=\cls\theta_t(\cA p)\cA p$ complemented in $\sE$?

-One can show that the answer is affirmative, if $\theta_t$ is \nbd{p}relatively strict in the sense that for a bounded approximate unit of $\ls\cA p\cA$ the action of the image of this approximate unit under $\theta_t$ on $\sE$ is strictly Cauchy in $\sB^a(\sE)$.
+One can show that the answer is affirmative, if $\theta_t$ is \phantomsection\nbd{p}relatively strict {prelatively@\nbd{p}relatively strict|bf} {strict!prelatively@\nbd{p}relatively} {dilation, weak!prelatively@\nbd{p}relatively strict}in the sense that for a bounded approximate unit of $\ls\cA p\cA$ the action of the image of this approximate unit under $\theta_t$ on $\sE$ is strictly Cauchy in $\sB^a(\sE)$.
 (In that case, the limit is a projection in $\sB^a(\sE)$ onto $\cls\theta_t(\cA p\cA)\cA p$ and this equals $\cls\theta_t(\cA p)\theta_t(\cA)\cA p=\cls\theta_t(\cA p)\cA p$.
 Indeed, the latter is, clearly, not smaller than the former, and by applying the projection we see that it is not bigger, either.)
 So, for reasonably good triples, superproduct system and left dilation are adjointable.
 In the Example-Section \ref{EXpropsupSEC}, we provide even \nbd{p}relatively strict dilations of Markov semigroups that lead to adjointable superproduct systems that are not product systems and, consequently, to adjointable left semidilations that do not determine \nbd{E}semigroups.
 We come back to these discussions of topological character in Section \ref{topSEC}. \eemp